mich2k/Harvest-Easy/README.md

     <li><a href="#slides">Project slides</a></li> -->

 # Abstract
 Harvest Easy represents a modern solution for an old and known problem: domestic waste sorting, resolving this at 360 degrees.
 We designed this from the really ground root, starting from the 3D CADs of the prototype up to the backend AI-powered solution and the user-friendly front-end, all equipped with the needed sensors & acturators.
-We started 3D printing with an organic plastic polymere (PLA) the bin prototype where we added on this the RFID reader, 16x2 LCD screen, two ESP32, different ultrasonic sensors HC-SR04, DHT11 for temperature and humidity, MQ135 for CO2 & air quality sensoring, MPU-6050 as accellerometer and gryscope module, 5W photovoltaic panel, MG90s Hi-Torque servo for the automatic lid opening, 14500 Li rechargable battery and a Solar Panel Managment with BMS (Battery Managment System) module.
+We started 3D printing with an organic plastic polymere (PLA) the bin prototype where we added the RFID reader, 16x2 LCD screen, two ESP32, different ultrasonic sensors HC-SR04, DHT11 for temperature and humidity, MQ135 for CO2 & air quality sensoring, MPU-6050 as accellerometer and gryscope module, 5W photovoltaic panel, MG90s Hi-Torque servo for the automatic lid opening, 14500 Li rechargable battery and a Solar Panel Managment with BMS (Battery Managment System) module.

 During the night the bin is powered by a battery which is recharged by a solar panel during the day.
 Energy management is managed by the BMS which switches between the battery and the panel based on the energy supplied by the panel itself

-The bin can be in one out four states: empty and intact (state 1), full and intact (state 2), empty but tampered (state 3), full and tampered (state 4).
+The bin can be in one out of four states: empty and intact (state 1), full and intact (state 2), empty but tampered (state 3), full and tampered (state 4).
 The tampered state is achieved when the bin is knocked over or set on fire.
 Each time the bin lid is opened (by users or operators) its internal fill level and, consequently, the status is updated.
-If the bin is knocked over or set on fire, a notification will be sent to the apartment users through the telegram bot.
+If the bin is knocked over or set on fire, the telegram bot will send a notification to the apartment users.
 If the problem cannot be solved, a report is also sent to the body responsible for waste collection (or public service) which will resolve it.

-The telegram bot will give points to every user that solves a reported problem.
+The telegram bot will give points to every user who solves a reported problem.
 We introduced this gamification system in which points can be earned and are eventually shown on a leaderboard through both the telegram bot and the service webpage.
-In this way we wanted to make users more aware & active towards our society.
+In this way, we wanted to make users more aware & active towards our society.

-In order to discourage and avoid the abandonment of waste next to the bin if happens to be full, Harvest Easy introduces a "proximity access" system: when the tenant swipes the card to authenticate in order to leave the trash but the bin happens to be full, the street address of the nearest free bin (respecting the waste sorting) will be shown on the screen (this is achieved thanks to open routing services built on top of OSM nodes).
+To discourage and avoid the abandonment of waste next to the bin if it happens to be full, Harvest Easy introduces a "proximity access" system: when the tenant swipes the card to authenticate to leave the trash but the bin happens to be full, the street address of the nearest free bin (respecting the waste sorting) will be shown on the screen (this is achieved thanks to open routing services built on top of OSM nodes).

 Harvest Easy provides access to city maps through which it is possible to see all the bins present in the city of interest.
-We already implemented many intresing filters to satisfy both the commercial & analytics side and the wasting retrieval company one.
+We already implemented many interesting filters to satisfy both the commercial & analytics side and the wasting retrieval company.

-To improve the waste collection system, Harvest Easy is able to predict the possible future fill level, thanks to a time series model prediction.
+To improve the waste collection system, Harvest Easy can predict the possible future fill level, thanks to a time series model prediction.
 This feature is useful both for users and the company.

-Harvest Easy provides a waste collection optimization system: taking into account the type of vehicle, the bins to be emptied, the prediction of bins close to being filled, and the fuel level to show the optimal route for the operator to travel.
-In this way only the full or almost full ones will be included in the retrieval path and is also already implemented a feature that computes the approximate kWh needed for the round trip, in this way only the (possibly autonomous but electrical) trucks with enough autonomy will depart.
+Harvest Easy provides a waste collection optimization system: considering the type of vehicle, the bins to be emptied, the prediction of bins close to being filled, and the fuel level to show the optimal route for the operator to travel.
+In this way, only the full or almost full ones will be included in the retrieval path, and is also already implemented a feature that computes the approximate kWh needed for the round trip, in this way only the (possibly autonomous but electrical) trucks with enough autonomy will depart.

 # Goals and Reasons

 This project has been developed for the exam *IoT & 3D Intelligent Systems* @ University of Modena and Reggio Emilia we were willing to propose a solution to a paper we read that shows the impact of waste transportation *Banias, G., Batsioula, M., Achillas, C., Patsios, S. I., Kontogiannopoulos, K. N., Bochtis, D., & Moussiopoulos, N. (2020).
 A Life Cycle Analysis Approach for the Evaluation of Municipal Solid Waste Management Practices: The Case Study of the Region of Central Macedonia, Greece.
-Sustainability, 12(19), 8221* using data provided from the italian national report from 2019 viewable [here](https://www.isprambiente.gov.it/files2019/pubblicazioni/rapporti/RapportoRifiutiUrbani_VersioneIntegralen313_2019_agg17_12_2019.pdf).
+Sustainability, 12(19), 8221* using data provided from the Italian national report from 2019 viewable [here](https://www.isprambiente.gov.it/files2019/pubblicazioni/rapporti/RapportoRifiutiUrbani_VersioneIntegralen313_2019_agg17_12_2019.pdf).

 Our goals:
 - Peeking into the future basing our architecture & design on autonomous driving waste retrieval trucks